C-4PO/parkgate-io-hooks/README.md

 | `height` | `number` | _Parkgate height unit representing a multiple of 90px_ | `3` (small) or `5`(large) or `7` (modal) or `null` (fullscreen)  |

 > ## useParkgateStore
 Applications on the Parkgate platform can share data amongst themselves using registered stores.
 You application can access and update the shared value using this hook.
 The desired store is indexed using the registered store key.
-It follows the same api as the _useState_
+It follows the same api as the _useState_ hook.
 ### Usage
 ```jsx
 // Root of your application